apliko-xyz/PyTDC/README.md

 ## Built on the Therapeutic Data Commons (TDC)

-PyTDC has forked from Therapeutics Data Commons, a datasets store - https://github.com/mims-harvard/TDC
+PyTDC has forked from Therapeutics Data Commons, a datasets store with ml-ready-datasets in 66 tasks- https://github.com/mims-harvard/TDC

 ## Key PyTDC Presentations and Publications